Thermal effects on stellar neutron capture reactions: a quantum dynamical approach: Theory

 The wave-packet can be split into $n$ parts, for each of the internal energy levels of the target.
 Each of these components of the wave-packet corresponds to the interaction of the neutron with the nucleus in the given excited state.
 The first of these components is the interaction with the ground state, the second is the interaction with the first excited state, and so on.
-To thermalise the system, Boltzmann factors are used to generate an initial probability for the wave-packet to populate a certain energy while the environment is at a particular temperature.
-The definition of the general form of the components of the wave-packet is defined below:

-The variable $\epsilon_i$ is the energy of the $i^{th}$ excited state, $K$ is the Stefan-Boltzmann constant, and $T$ is the Temperature of the system itself.
-The value of $p_0$ is calculated through exploiting the normalisation condition on the wave-packet.
-Applying this general form to the case where there are two channels gives \cite{lee2023thermal}:

-It is defined that $p_1=\exp({-\frac{\epsilon_1}{KT}})$, which gives the initial probability of the first excited state at some temperature.
-This use of Boltzmann factors is a good assumption for collision timescales larger than one zeptosecond, since thermal equilibrium will be reached before the reaction takes place, as explained in Ref. \cite{boal1984approach}.
+The target's states are in statistical thermal equilibrium with the ambient.
+While the osmium-neutron radial motion is considered to be in a coherent quantum superposition, the $^{188}$Os target is in a mixed ensemble of states \cite{greiner1997thermo} whose probabilities are given by the Boltzmann distribution.
+The use of Boltzmann factors is expected to be adequate for nuclear processes at high temperatures, in which excited states of a target nucleus are in thermal equilibrium with the ground state, as explained in Ref. \cite{fowler1967thermalequilibrium}.
+The general form of the components of the initial thermal wave-packet is:

+The value of $p_0$ is calculated using the normalisation condition of the wave-packet, $p_0=1-\sum_{n=1}^Np_n$.
+The thermal population of excited states reads as follows \cite{greiner1997thermo}: